 This exhibit provides an opportunity to explain revenue assumptions.
-Be sure to include as much verifying documentation as possible when rents/ revenues exceed the Public Assistance Shelter Allowance.
+Be sure to include as much verifying documentation as possible when rents/revenues exceed the public assistance shelter allowance.

-For mixed-use projects that include low-income housing tax credits, please explain what AMI levels the low-income units will be underwritten to.
+For mixed-use projects that include LIHTC, please explain what AMI levels the low-income units will be underwritten to.